SalesforceCommerceCloud/pwa-kit/CONTRIBUTING.md

 in the bin file on Windows.
 As a result, some npm scripts that uses `pwa-kit-cli` commands (e.g `npm start` in `template-retail-react-app`) will run on Windows Host Script instead of Node, which will cause the script to fail

-To fix this issue, please run `npm run lerna link --force-local` after `npm ci` is finished
+To fix this issue, please run `npm run lerna link --force-local` after `npm ci` finishes running

 ## 🏗️ Cleaning & Rebuilding